carpentriesoffline/hpc-intro-offline/_episodes/14-modules.md

 > ## Using Software Modules in Scripts
 >
-> Create a job that is able to run `python3 --version`.
+> Create a job that is able to run `R --version`.
 Remember, no software
 > is loaded by default!
 Running a job is just like logging on to the system
 > (you should not assume a module loaded on the login node is loaded on a
 > compute node).